APIUM/calibre-web-automated-book-downloader/readme.md

 Built-in health checks monitor:

 - Web interface availability
 - Download service status
-- Cloudflare bypass service connection
+- Prowlarr integration connectivity

 Checks run every 30 seconds with a 30-second timeout and 3 retries.
 You can enable by adding this to your compose :